Ram Rothberg: Commander of the Israeli Navy

 On 4 August 2011, Israeli Defense Minister Ehud Barak approved his appointment as the next head of the Israel Navy, after being nominated by IDF Chief of Staff Benny Gantz.
 He is to be promoted in rank to Major General (Aluf).
 He replaced Vice-Admiral Eliezer Marom, who retired after serving in the IDF for 37 years.
 He was not the front runner for the post and the appointment was received with surprise by military officials.

 On 10 October 2011, in a ceremony held at the Haifa naval base, Rothberg entered his role as commander of the Israel Navy.

 In 2012, Rothberg was investigated for an April Fool's Day joke.
 Shortly before April Fool's Day, Rothberg ordered senior commanders to prepare for a complex, 10-day exercise in Italy with the US and Italian navies.
 Intending to keep the joke among senior officers, he ordered the news be kept at the senior command level, but the information leaked to lower officers, who worked throughout the night to prepare.
 Three missile ships and their crews were readied at Haifa naval base and officers worked to chart a course to Italy.
 Sailors' parents also rushed to the base to give them supplies and money.
 By the time Rothberg admitted that it was a joke, the three warships were ready to set sail, and crews were standing at attention on deck.

-Rothberg personally led operation Full Disclosure of March 2014 from INS Hanit.
+On 5 March 2014, Rothberg personally led Operation Full Disclosure from onboard the INS Hanit.
+The operation seized an Iranian ship smuggling weapons believed to have been destined to Gaza.

-On 27 September 2016, Rothberg ended his role as a commander of the Israel Navy.
+On 27 September 2016, Rothberg ended his role as a commander of the Israel Navy and retired.